RParedesPalacios/GILA/docs/class_source.md

 ### Image size

-No matter the size of the images GILA will resize them to the working size with the -width and -height arguments:
+No matter the size of the images GILA will resize them to the working size specified with the -width and -height arguments:

 ~~~shell
 -width 64 -height 64